FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick -12th December 2022.md

 2023, with an autumn opening of the link to the Castletroy area.
 Drawings and particulars

-of the scheme will be presented during the planning consultation mentioned above.--- 7
+of the scheme will be presented during the planning consultation mentioned above.
+---
+7

 It should be noted that if An Bord Pleanála determine that an Appropriate Assessment